gem/oq-engine/doc/manual/oq-manual.rst

 Event-Based Probabilistic Seismic Hazard
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Analysis Input data for the Event-Based PSHA - as in the case of the
-Classical acr:psha calculator - consists of a PSHA Input Model and a set
+Classical acr:*Probabilistic Seismic Hazard Analysis* calculator - consists of a PSHA Input Model and a set
 of calculation settings.

 The main calculators used to perform this analysis are: